nimarek/teaching_python/README.md

 ![alt text](https://raw.githubusercontent.com/nimarek/teaching_python_experiment/main/design_overview.png)

 Furthermore, the repository will be expanded at irregular intervals throughout the semester.
-There is an accompanying video of the creation of this - for actual research unsuitable - experiment at the following address (be beware, it is in german):
+There is an accompanying video of the creation of this - for actual research unsuitable - experiment at the following address (beware, it is in german):

 - Video I - Introduction: TBA <br>
 - Video II - Core Principles: https://www.youtube.com/watch?v=mQUdvQr2UrM <br>